ejeej/ImmuneSpace_SDY984/OlgaMironenko/ImmuneSpace_SDY984_eng_nocode.md

 <br>

 This study project deals with the data on the gene expression among volunteers before and after vaccination with the **live attenuated shingles vaccine Zostavax**.
 Data were obtained within the study [SDY984](https://www.immport.org/shared/study/SDY984) realized under the program of the [Human Immunology Project Consortium (HIPC)](https://www.immunespace.org/) and are available at [HIPC-II Immune Signatures Data Resource and Analysis (IS2)](https://datatools.immunespace.org/project/home/Integrative_Public_Study/begin.view?SDY=IS2) (can be downloaded after registration).
-Results of the original study made on the full data set were published in [@li_metabolic_2017].
+Results of the original study made on the full data set were published in (Li et al. 2017).

 **The aim of our project** is to find genes with expression significantly related to the strong immune response to Zoster vaccination, as well as those biological processes which are overrepresented by these genes.
 The first part of this aim can be achieved by two alternative approaches: